01Tobacco consumption pattern in India is unique

 04The Growth of illegal Cigarette trade poses serious threat in India

-Illegal Cigarette trade accounts for as much as 1/4th of the Cigarette Industry in India, causing an annual revenue loss of more than Rs.
-15,000 crores per annum.
+Illegal Cigarette trade accounts for as much as 1/3rd of the Cigarette Industry in India, causing an annual revenue loss of Rs.
+15,500 crores per annum.

-Extremely high and constantly increasing tax rates on Cigarettes provide a profitable opportunity for tax evasion thereby encouraging growth in illegal trade.
+Extremely high tax rates on Cigarettes provide a profitable opportunity for tax evasion thereby encouraging growth in illegal trade.

 Recent Additions & Highlights